 Dangerous goods handled/to be handled in our coastal facility are listed in Annex-18.
+In our coastal temperature, dangerous cargoes are not temporarily stored on the sea side of the Coastal Edge Line (CCL).

 Cargoes Covered by the IMSBC Code